THE BROKEN THREAD, 2002-23

-A series of 39 single, double-layered and multi-piece silver gelatin photographic film works recording the shadows of muslin (cotton) fabric, Plane tree leaves and astronomical glass plates, without a camera.
+A series of single, double-layered and multi-piece silver gelatin photographic film works made without a camera recording the shadows of muslin (cotton) fabric.
 Each film or film sandwich is encapsulated in a Mylar envelope and displayed backlit on light tables.
-All are unique objects.
+Unique objects.
+A work-in-progress.

 Cloth girds us materially and sutures the social tissue binding us together.
 Cloth-related tropes permeate our language and thought, from the thread of ideas and the emperor who has no clothes to the world-wide-web and string theory.
 Cloth-garments have always expressed our humanity but today weave an industrial mantle tearing at our biosphere’s fabric.
 In classical Greek myth Clotho – one of The Three Fates – spun the thread of human life.
-Twisted, stretched, rolled, folded and ripped, the delicate muslin of this photogram series’ cast shadows redolent, variously, of celestial formations, topographic grid models, laminar flows and atmospheric vortices, strange creatures, veils, shrouds and dancing phantoms.
+To the medieval Kabbalist’s it is our species task to repair the shattered shards of divine creation.
+Twisted, stretched, rolled, folded and ripped, the delicate muslin casts shadows redolent, variously, of celestial formations, topographic grid models, laminar flows and atmospheric vortices, strange creatures, veils, shrouds, dancing phantoms and tears in the fabric of the cosmos.
 Metaphors for the fragility of an unravelling world and entanglements we are yet to unpick.

 The Broken Thread #6 has been reiterated as an inkjet print viewable here: The Veils.